-Freeze your harvest in a freezer to preserve all its nutrients, or put them in a cold room like an underground cellar like what our grandparents used to keep their harvest during the winter.
-You can also experiment making an eco friendly and off grid cold storage box like an “African Fridge” made of two clay pots and sand.
+Freeze your harvest in a freezer to preserve all its nutrients, or put them in a cold room like an underground cellar-like what our grandparents used to keep their harvest during the winter.
+You can also experiment with making eco-friendly and off-grid cold storage boxes like an “African Fridge” made of two clay pots and sand.

 Preserving food in alcohol is said to be even easier than canning though it will take much longer.
 Fruits that are preserved in booze like vodka at the end of summer will be just about ready for your Christmas and winter desserts and sweet treats.
-But matched with a home made eco friendly packaging, they make for perfect stocking stuffers for holiday gift-giving season.
+But matched with homemade eco-friendly packaging, they make for perfect stocking stuffers for the holiday gift-giving season.

 Salt is one of the world's most ancient methods of preserving.
 By removing all the moisture from food via osmosis, it's essentially dehydrated.
 And a concentration of 20 percent salt is enough to kill harmful bacteria.

 Even the Ancient Egyptians knew about the preservation and healing properties of honey.
-Tombs have been opened where 2000 year old honey was found in perfectly edible states.
+Tombs have been opened where 2000-year-old honey was found in perfectly edible states.
 To preserve food in honey, put them in a jar with enough natural honey to cover them and leave the lid slightly open for the first few days to allow gas to escape.
-Afterwards, you can seal the lid.
+Afterward, you can seal the lid.